How to choose a portable camping fridge: Buying guide

 A camping fridge is a portable version of a traditional household refrigerator.
 These fridges are made to be taken on the road so you can keep your food and drinks cold on your next camping trip.

-While a portable fridge can keep items cold for long amounts of time without you having to refill it with ice, they aren’t cheap.
+While a portable fridge can keep items cold or frozen – and in the case of dual zone fridges, both – for long periods of time without you having to refill it with ice, they aren’t cheap.
 If you are looking for a way to keep your food cool without spending much or only camp occasionally, consider buying an esky instead.

 How long will my fridge last?

-The lifespan of your fridge will depend on how regularly you use it and how well you take care of it.
-Many fridges come with one-year to three-year warranties but can last from five to ten years or more if well maintained.
+The lifespan of your fridge will depend on how regularly you use it, the strain you put on the compressor and how well you take care of it.
+Many fridges come with 1-year to 3-year warranties, but some stretch to 5 years.
+The premium brands have lasted families for decades.